top of page

 Application Deadline: Applications typically close in March.

 Location: There are AEOP locations in almost every state.
 Students may select their preferred location.
-The program is intended for commuters and transportation, meals, and housing are not provided.
+Transportation, meals, and housing are not provided.

 Cost/Stipend: No cost; Stipend is provided but varies from location to location.